Ronin (DC Comics)

-Ronin (formally written as Rōnin) is an American comic book limited series published between 1983 and 1984, by DC Comics.
+Ronin (formally written as Rōnin) is an American comic book limited series published by DC Comics between 1983 and 1984.
 The series was written and drawn by Frank Miller with artwork painted by Lynn Varley.
 It takes place in a dystopic near-future New York City in which a ronin is reincarnated.
 The six-issue work shows some of the strongest influences of manga and bande dessinée on Miller's style, both in the artwork and narrative style.